"THERE'S SOMEBODY AT THE DOOR, MR WAYNE!"

 “That’s great.
 I’ll find a nice bottle from the cellar.”

-Down in Wayne Manor's extensive wine cellar, Bruce studied all the dusty vintage bottles that had mostly remained untouched since his late father first began collecting them.
+Down in Wayne Manor’s extensive wine cellar, Bruce studied the dusty vintage bottles that had remained untouched since his late father first began collecting them.
+Certain years on the labels felt especially poignant now—the year his parents married, the year of his birth, and, most tragically, the year of their deaths.

-He considered opening that very same Screaming Eagle Cabernet but decided he would save it for one of Wayne Enterprises' charity auctions.
-It's what his father would have wanted.
+He considered opening that very same Screaming Eagle Cabernet but decided to save it for one of Wayne Enterprises’ charity auctions.
+It was what his father would have wanted.
+Finally settling on a more modest bottle, he headed back upstairs.

-Then the kitchen intercom crackled into life.
+Then the kitchen intercom crackled to life.
+It was Alfred.

-"What is it Alfred?
-I was trying not to disturb you."
+“What is it, Alfred?
+I was trying not to disturb you.”

-"It's Vicki.
-Let her in if you don't mind, Alfred.
-Tell her I'm in the kitchen."
+“It’s Vicki.
+Let her in, if you don’t mind, Alfred.
+Tell her I’m in the kitchen.”

 “Yes, Master Wayne.”

-How strange, he thought.
-He hadn't even heard the door bell.
+How strange, Bruce thought.
+He hadn’t even heard the doorbell.
+Suddenly, his stomach tightened with one of his bad feelings.

 BANG!!!

-"Hi Bruce!
-You'll never guess who I just picked up in my taxi."
+“Hi, Bruce!
+You’ll never guess who I just picked up in my taxi.”

-"And don't worry, Bruce.
-I brought my own glass!"
+“And don’t worry, Bruce.
+I brought my own glass.”